Ksa1m/Dank-Memer-Grinder/README.md

-# DankMemer-Bot
+# DankMemer Bot
-A bot for getting money automatically in DankMemer Discord Bot
+A bot for getting money automatically in DankMemer Discord Bot written in Python

+### Automatically types these commands:
+- postmemes
+- search
+- crime
+- beg
+- hunt